PremHcl/ts-app-builder/root/README.md

   * config.json: This file contains the configuration settings necessary to create the debug and production html files.
   * package.json: This file lists the dependencies for grunt
   * auth.json: This file should NOT be checked in.
-Create this to create a debug version of the app, to run the slow test specs and/or to use grunt to install the app in your test environment.
-It should look like:
+This file is needed for deploying and testing.
+You can use the makeauth task to create this or build it by hand in this'
+  format:
     {
         "username":"you@company.com",
         "password":"secret",